 – John Dewey, Experience and Nature, 1925

-But there is dichotomy to the inherent parallels.
+But there is a dichotomy to the inherent parallels.
 Science is a discipline of methodological study; analytical, logical, objective observation and experimentation to explain fact.
 Art is a construct of expressive, creative, subjective aesthetics and usually emotive work.

-Digital technologies (i.e. the internet as the public’s leading source of scientific topics, great-grandma’s cellphone) have increased the potential for art and science collaboration and obscured the lines of distinction between disciplines.
+Digital technologies (i.e., the internet as the public’s leading source of scientific topics, great-grandma’s cellphone) have increased the potential for art and science collaboration and obscured the lines of distinction between disciplines.
 The compelling interface of science and art emerge in various ways and on many fronts: cue the applicability to PBT.

 Photography can be thought of as a universal language, capable of bridging information gaps and reaching broad audiences.
-Images are more easily understood and are able to condense complex information.
+Images are more easily understood and can condense complex information.
 They can provide documentation, establish a baseline, tell a story, and evoke an emotional response.
 Time-lapse photography has a secret tactic over still imagery — an augmented dimension– temporal structure; where a discrete frame of view is captured over iterations of time.
 For scientific inquiry; this is exceedingly useful as data can be extracted from the images by measuring changes in pixels.
-For aesthetically emotive work; it’s darn pretty- capable of capturing changes often invisible or too subtle for human eyes to see in normal time and elucidating the compelling phenomena of the natural world (i.e. seasonality, river morphology, invasive species encroachment).
+For aesthetically emotive work; it’s darn pretty- capable of capturing changes often invisible or too subtle for human eyes to see in standard time and elucidating the compelling phenomena of the natural world (i.e., seasonality, river morphology, invasive species encroachment).
 In contrast to photographs, numerical values can be analyzed, examined, and statistically validated.
 But data alone can be abstract.
 And boring.

 A dually aesthetic and scientific depiction of a system can unfold with the fusion of time-lapse photography and data.
 This fusion, particularly with further narrative framing (and thus added artistic elements), may offer insight to spark creative perception, enhance our understanding of ecological systems, and ignite broader thinking about scale, place, context, and relationships.
-And anyways, it’s always more interesting.
+And anyway, it’s always more interesting.
 Here’s a simplified example:

 Does the meaning of life reside at the intersection of art and science?
 Perhaps not*.
 But at its core, time-lapse enables and encourages us to explore the complexity and interconnectedness of the world, through a beautifully and logically aligned synthesis of science and art.